VeronikaRuliskova/help/docs/creating-sms-campaign.md

 [Bulk SMS](https://www.bulkgate.com/en/solutions/sms#bulk-sms), also known as bulk messaging or bulk text messaging, enables you to disseminate personalized SMS messages to thousands of people you are trying to reach.
 Bulk SMS messaging is typically used for marketing purposes, alerts, information and communication with both your customers and staff.

 Bulk messaging is highly effective as nearly all recipients read the delivered message.
-You can also increase the chance that your recipients read the message by activating [flash SMS](flash-sms.md#what-is-flash-sms) in your SMS campaign.
+You can also increase the chance that your recipients read the message by activating [Flash SMS](flash-sms.md#what-is-flash-sms) in your SMS campaign.

 It is simple to create and send Bulk SMS campaign and generate revenues with low operational costs.